This page has been updated. Here is a link to the old version.

 The Honors Work

 The research, interpretation of the thesis work and its summary in the thesis, proceed during the academic year.
-The only formality is registration for P296 or A296 for the spring semester.
-Early in the spring semester, those honors students, who wish to participate, will have an opportunity to meet as a group with the program adviser to look at previous honors thesis and to make a practice presentation of their own work.
+The only formality is registration for P4998 or A4998 for the semester in which you intend to defend your work.

 Wrapping It Up

 The thesis and oral examination are the final steps in the honors program.
 The examination is given by the Committee of Independent Examiners which is nominated by the candidate and adviser and appointed by the Chair of the Department Honors Committee.
-The thesis must be completed sufficiently before the end of the spring semester so that:
+To include the honors result in, for example, graduate school applications, we encourage student to complete their honors examination before the end of the fall semester in their senior year.
+The thesis must be completed sufficiently before the end of the student's graduating semester so that:

 - The Committee of Independent Examiners reads the thesis.